quyongqiang/bookstore/README.md

 # Bookstore

-Bookstore is a bookstore app, developed using Ruby on Rails.
+Bookstore is a bookstore app, it is developed using Ruby on Rails.

 ## Ruby version